 The guitarist turned his guitar horizontally to pluck the most twang he could get out of the strings in “Sideways.”
 Two spotlights shone on Bentley as the other lights lit the floor with stars and the stripped down atmosphere introduced patriotic vibes during “Home.”

 The brief period of serenity was followed by Bentley’s hit, “Drunk on a Plane,” which ended the night confirming Bentley’s roots in beer, girls in white tank tops, and a good time.

-watch Photos by Tiffany Wang
+follow site Photos by Tiffany Wang